|Nutrition Facts (per serving)|

 This recipe for Polish ryemeal soup with sausage, known as żurek (ZHOO-rrek), is from chef Marek (Mark) Widomski, founder, and director of the Culinary Institute in Cracow, Poland.
 It's typical of the "sour" soups beloved by many Eastern Europeans.
 A żur (ZHOORR) or sour (also known as kwas), the base for this soup, is created by fermenting rye flour with water in a jar or crock for up to five days.
 So start the sour ahead of time.

 In Poland, this is often served before obiad (the main meal of the day) or as a hangover cure.

-- 1 garlic clove crushed with 1/2 teaspoon salt to make a paste
+1/2 teaspoon salt, mixed with garlic to make a paste

 Make the Ryemeal Sour

-- In a medium bowl, mix together rye flour with lukewarm water.
+In a medium bowl, mix together rye flour with lukewarm water.
 Pour into a glass jar or ceramic bowl that is large enough for the mixture to expand.
-Cover with cheesecloth and let stand in a warm place for 4 to 5 days.
+Cover with cheesecloth and let stand in a warm place for four to five days.

-- This should make 2 cups or enough for the soup.
-If the sour isn't used immediately, it can be stored, covered, in the refrigerator for up to 1 week.
+This should make 2 cups or enough for the soup.
+If the sour isn't used immediately, it can be stored, covered, in the refrigerator for up to one week.

 Make the Soup

 In a large soup pot, bring soup vegetables and water to a boil.
 Reduce heat and simmer 30 minutes.